MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 #### Task 5 - Configure a new naming policy

-As part of your Teams planning project, you will configure the naming policy where each new Office 365 Group or Team needs to comply with the organization’s regulations on naming objects.
+As part of your Teams planning project, you will configure the naming policy where each new Microsoft 365 Group or Team needs to comply with the organization’s regulations on naming objects.
 Each group name should start with letters **Group** and end with the **Country** attribute.
 Furthermore, there is an internal regulation that forbids using following specific keywords in Teams names: CEO, Payroll and HR.

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.